Red Guards (Finland): Hakaniemi riot

-Violence between the two sides finally burst out on 2 August 1906 during the Sveaborg rebellion, a revolt of the Russian Bolshevik sailors in the Sveaborg Fortress in Helsinki.
+The Hakaniemi riot was violence between the two sides that finally burst out on 2 August 1906 during the Sveaborg rebellion, a revolt of the Russian Bolshevik sailors in the Sveaborg Fortress in Helsinki.
 As the mutiny started, the Helsinki Red Guard, led by Johan Kock, joined the rebellion by conducting sabotage in the mainland.
 In the final day of the revolt, Johan Kock declared a general strike on his own, without permission from the Social Democratic Party, which was leading the Finnish labour movement in the absence of any central trade union.
 The strike was joined by thousands of Helsinki workers.

 The bourgeoisie opposed the strike and sent the Protection Corps to the Hakaniemi working-class district in order to keep the city's tram traffic rolling.
 At Hakaniemi Square the Protection Corps was surrounded by an angry mob of local people throwing stones.
 The incident escalated into a gunfight between the Protection Corps and the Red Guards, supported by a squad of Russian sailors.
 The riot was finally disrupted by the Russian cossacks, ending with two Reds and seven Protection Corps members dead.

 200 people were arrested, but only one Red Guard platoon leader was convicted, as there was not enough evidence against the others.
 The funeral of the slain Reds became a mass demonstration against the violence of the bourgeoisie.
 The Protection Corps, in turn, arranged a large funeral as a protest against Red violence.

 Once the Sveaborg rebellion was suppressed, 900 Russian mutineers and about 100 Red Guard members were arrested.
 77 Reds were convicted.